Caprolactone

 ε-Caprolactone or simply caprolactone is a lactone (a cyclic ester) possessing a seven-membered ring.
 Its name is derived from caproic acid.
 This colorless liquid is miscible with most organic solvents and water.
 It was once produced on a large scale as a precursor to caprolactam.

 Production and uses

 Caprolactone is prepared industrially by Baeyer-Villiger oxidation of cyclohexanone with peracetic acid.

 Caprolactone is a monomer used in the production of highly specialised polymers.
 Ring-opening polymerization, for example, gives polycaprolactone.
 Another polymer is polyglecaprone, used as suture material in surgery.

+Berryflor™ [104986-28-9] is a known use of caprolactone.

 Reactions

 Although no longer economical, caprolactone was once produced as a precursor to caprolactam.
 Caprolactone is treated with ammonia at elevated temperatures to give the lactam: